← All businesses

 Frequently asked questions

-What kills profitability in this business?
+What kills profitability fastest?

-Figures are informed estimates drawn from public industry sources (trade associations, government labor/business statistics, industry reports) combined with real search-demand data.
+National Census establishment data was not available for this category.
+Cost and margin figures are informed estimates drawn from public industry sources (trade associations, government labor/business statistics, industry reports) combined with real Google Ads search-demand data.
 They are directional, not audited — actual costs and margins vary by market and operator.
 Updated July 2026.
+Read our methodology →

 Related: Passive Income Ideas list